 Now he’s back with a 1500 mile, four-week road trip across Florida, taking in the tourist sights of Disney World, Miami’s Muscle Beach and the Everglades – and the series reveals a very different, more personal side to the Supermarket Sweep star.

-As TV Times caught up with Dale Winton, 62, for an exclusive chat he told us what forced him to take a break from telly, the emotional side to his Florida adventure and the future of the Supermarket Sweep…
+In one of his final interviews, we caught up with Dale Winton – who has sadly died aged 62 – for an exclusive chat in which he told us what forced him to take a break from telly, the emotional side to his Florida adventure and the future of the Supermarket Sweep…

 You’ve had a bit of a break.
 Does it feel good to be back?